|

 Look for a smaller, old bridge abutment.
 We walked the dam.

 The dam is unlike the leaking Salt Fork dam.
-Without
+Without a

 flood it appeared leaking wouldn't be an issue.
 Walking over the